 If you have had symptoms of an enlarged prostate, (benign prostatic hyperplasia, BPH), then having your prostate taken out may relieve these symptoms.

 There are a few ways that a radical prostatectomy can be done:

 Minimal access surgery

-Keyhole and robotic assisted surgery are becoming the most common way of removing the prostate.
+Robotic assisted and keyhole surgery are becoming the most common way of removing the prostate.